regulatorystudies/Reg-Stats/data/cfr_pages/by_title/README.md

 `usregdata6.csv` — RegData United States 6.0 (1970–2025, CC BY 4.0).
 At ~98 MB it
 is **not stored in the repo**; it's covered by `.gitignore`, so it can sit in this directory run after run with no risk of being committed — which is also where the scraper auto-detects it.
-Download it once to your local copy of this directory and leave it there:
+Download it once and leave it here:

 - **QuantGov:** the [CSV download page](https://www.quantgov.org/csv-download)
   (select RegData United States 6.0).